Filter Ferret

 What Things Actually Weigh

-The reason shelves fail isn't that people ignore weight limits — it's that people underestimate what their stuff weighs.
-Here's a reference:
+Shelves don't fail because people ignore weight limits.
+They fail because people underestimate what their stuff weighs.

 • Hardcover book: 1.5-2.5 lbs each (a foot of hardcovers = 20-35 lbs)